yktoo/yktoo.com/content/blog/posts/0272/index.en.md

 {{< imgfig "https://4.bp.blogspot.com/--joylJaSOs8/Vs96qeUeASI/AAAAAAAAleU/3tOx2k0wt4E/s1600/dsc01729.picasaweb.jpg" "Dream Theater in Carré.
 Before the start of the show." >}}

-Like previously with {{< intref "0267" "The Aristocrats" >}}, all photography and filming were banned.
+Like previously with {{< a "0267" "The Aristocrats" >}}, all photography and filming were banned.
 Anyone trying to take photos with a camera or a mobile phone (which was every other person in the audience) would be approached by the security and politely, even benevolently, advised not to do it any more.
 The second occurrence would lead to banishing of the offender.
 On the photo above you can see one of them also rushing to me through the aisle.

 On the one hand it makes sense, as the show is completely new and the band don't want all of it momentarily landing on YouTube.
 The concert is also more enjoyable when no one waves their phone before you.